LIT-Protocol/docs/docs/sdk/access-control/encryption.md

 Steps to Encrypt
 1. Obtain an `authSig` and create an access control condition.
-2. Encrypt the static content (string, file, zip, etc...) using `LitJsSdk.encryptString` to get the `ciphertext` and `datatoEncryptHash`.
+2. Encrypt the static content (string, file, zip, etc...) using `LitJsSdk.encryptString` to get the `ciphertext` and `dataToEncryptHash`.
 3. Finally, store the `ciphertext`, `dataToEncryptHash` and other metadata: `accessControlConditions` (or other conditions eg: `evmContractConditions`) and `chain`.
 You'll need to pass in these

 #### Access Control & AuthSig